ibm-cloud-docs/solution-tutorials/vpc-public-app-private-backend.md

 1. **Save** the configuration.
 1. Access the frontend instance again at `http://<floating-ip-address-of-the-frontend-vsi>` to confirm it is still working as expected.

 Once the servers are removed from the maintenance group, they can no longer be accessed with `ssh`.
-They will only allow application traffic to their web server.
+They will only allow  traffic to their web servers.

+In this tutorial, you deployed two tiers of an application, one frontend server visible from the public Internet and one backend server only accessible within the VPC by the frontend server.
+You configured security group rules to ensure traffic would be allowed only the specific ports required by the application.

 ## Remove resources
 {: #remove-resources}